 In 2017 Braintree District Council became responsible for the opening of the Mill with the friends becoming volunteers.
 In 2019 Millwright Bill Griffiths carried out a re-paint of the Mill exterior and further repairs

-Appointments for visits at other times by schools, groups, clubs, etc. may be made by contacting Braintree District Council in the first instance on 01376 552525 or email us using the below form
+Appointments for visits at other times by schools, groups, clubs, etc. may be made by contacting Braintree District Council in the first instance using our contact form.
+You can also call us on 01376 552525.

 There are no parking or toilet facilities at the mill but vehicles may be parked in Church Street.
 There is a small grassy picnic area.